✨Web Shop Now Open✨

 Getting Started with Your New Plant Hanger

 - *I like to hang it on my clothing rack (or something similar to that level) before placing it on the ceiling.
-This allows me to set it up and style it to my liking at eye level without having to pull up a ladder.
+This allows me to set it up and style it to my liking at eye level.
 You could also have someone else hold if for you if you don’t have a S-Hook to do so.

 - Center the hanger by aligning the hole on the bottom of the pot (or the center point if using a cachepot) with the tassel knot.

 - Make sure none of the leaves or stems are pinched under the hanger cords.